Energy-Aware Scheduling Strategies for Partially-Replicable Task Chains on Heterogeneous Processors: Problem Definition

 The problem of maximizing the throughput of a task chain over two kinds of resources can be modeled as a pipelined workflow scheduling problem~\cite{benoit2013asurvey}.
 The workflow can be described as a linear chain of $n$ tasks $\tasks{} = \{\tau_1,\ldots,\tau_n\}$, meaning $\tau_i$ can only execute after $\tau_{i-1}$.
 Tasks are partitioned into two subsets $\tasks{}_{rep}$ and $\tasks{}_{seq}$ for \textit{replicable} (stateless) and \textit{sequential} (stateful) tasks.
 Sequential tasks cannot be replicated due to their internal state (i.e., replication leads to false results).

 The computing system is composed of two types of unrelated heterogeneous resources $v \in \{\tbig{}, \tlittle{}\}$ representing \textit{big} and \textit{little} cores, respectively.
 Big cores are assumed to have the highest power consumption.
 The system counts with $b$ big and $l$ little fully-connected cores.
 Hereafter, the following notation is used to characterize system resources: $R = (b,l)$.
 A task $\tau_i$ has a computation weight (i.e., its latency) $w^v_{i}$ that depends on the core type $v$.
+These weights are obtained by profiling the tasks' execution while running on the different cores.

 The mapping strategy on our system is known as interval mapping~\cite{benoit2013asurvey}, where $\tasks{}$ is partitioned into $k$ contiguous intervals.
 We call the $i^{th}$ interval in the format $[\tau_c, \tau_e]$ ($c\leq e$) a \textit{stage} noted as $s_i$.
 A stage is defined as replicable if it contains only replicable tasks.
 We define $r_i$ and $v_i$ as the number and the type of resources dedicated to $s_i$, respectively.
+A stage is statically mapped to these resources.
 The weight of a stage $s$ with $r$ cores of type $v$ is defined in Equation~\eqref{eq:wsp}.
-Be careful, when $r > 1$, the weight of a stage differs from its latency.
 Other characteristics, such as the communication weights between tasks and network bandwidth are considered out of the scope of our current work due to our focus on heterogeneous \textit{multicore architectures} (keeping data exchanges local) and interval mapping (which minimizes data transfers).